 Learning from the best, Kiesel saw an increase in all of her numbers which included a bump in her points per game average from 14.9 as a sophomore to 16.4 as a junior.
 She also increased her rebounds per game (4.7 to 5.3) and assists per game (3.0 to 3.7) under McConnell-Serio's tutelage.

-McConnell-Serio also guided Kiesel to national recognition in her first season at Pitt as Kiesel was Pitt's first ever recipient of the USBWA National Player of the Week on January 7, 2014.
+McConnell-Serio also guided Kiesel to national recognition in her first season as Kiesel was Pitt's first ever recipient of the USBWA National Player of the Week on January 7, 2014.
 Kiesel averaged 23 points and seven assists against Florida State and Virginia en route to the national honor.
 She was also the ACC Player of the Week for her efforts, becoming the first Panther to accomplish that feat as well.

 Prior to joining the Panthers, McConnell-Serio spent six years at neighboring Duquesne University where she led the Dukes to five consecutive 20-win campaigns for the first time in the program's history.

 In her final season, Duquesne went 24-8 overall and 11-3 in the Atlantic 10.
 The 24 wins tied a school record set by McConnell-Serio's 2010-11 team, while the 11 conference victories were the most ever by the Dukes.
 Boasting an RPI of 36, Duquesne advanced to the 2013 Women's National Invitation Tournament, an unprecedented fifth consecutive postseason berth for the program.

 McConnell-Serio's tenure at Duquesne was a continuation of the success she enjoyed during her other head coaching appointments on the professional and high school levels.